AdobeDocs/genstudio-for-performance-marketing.zh-Hant/help/user-guide/connectors/connect-channel.md

 ## 付費媒體連線

-GenStudio for Performance Marketing支援各種聯結器型別，以便與您偏好的行銷平台整合。 每種聯結器型別都有特定的先決條件和設定步驟，才能完成成功的連線。
+GenStudio for Performance Marketing supports various connector types to integrate with your preferred marketing platforms.
+Each connector type has specific prerequisites and set-up steps to complete for a successful connection.

-### 中繼廣告連線
+### Meta ads connect

 >[!BEGINSHADEBOX]